Diversity and Inclusion

 The Urban Male Initiative (UMI) is designed to facilitate the retention, scholarship, graduation and leadership of historically underrepresented men of color.
-This is accomplished through a research-based curriculum that is grounded in the Critical Race and Resiliency Theories.
 Program components include the UMI Apprentice for freshman and sophomores; UMI Scholars for juniors; UMI Graduates for seniors; and the Professional and Peer Mentoring Program.
 Participants also receive academic support and wrap-around services, as well as financial incentives.
 The UMI Motto is “Empowering, Redefining, and Becoming Men of Content and Character.”

 FUTUROS Success Program - Center for Inclusion, Diversity Education, and Advocacy

 The FUTUROS Success Program aims to connect Hispanic/Latinx students to support services, resources and programs that prepare them for academic success and future careers.
 Components of the program include a day-long retreat, lunch and learn series, financial literacy and career workshops, and a discussion forum focused on identities, personal growth, and social issues that impact the community.

 The Women’s Leadership Institute (WLI) strives to raise awareness of the issues women face in leadership, facilitate skill development, and provide networking opportunities for students, staff and faculty.
 The institute aims to foster discussion on civic engagement and the power of women’s voices.
 Whether participants are using their voice to shape the politics of our country or to fully participate in the classroom, we want to provide them with skills to overcome the gendered barriers that so often silence people.